appscode-cloud/docs/docs/platform/api/marketplace/_index.md

   they do not exist and return `404`.

-Because these endpoints are gated by marketplace deployment types, most of them are **unavailable on a standard ACE installation**.
+Because these endpoints are gated by marketplace deployment types, most of them are **unavailable on a standard KubeDB Platform installation**.
 Each page notes the gating and, for GET endpoints, the observed behaviour on a non-marketplace deployment.

 > **Note on the two listeners:** the webhook service listens on its own root